mjrgh/PinscapePico/README.md

   KL25Z in your old setup.

 But Pinscape Pico isn't limited to *my* expansion board designs.
-The software is designed from the ground up to work with many different peripherals, and it doesn't make any assumptions about which peripheral devices are present.
+The software was designed from the ground up to be fully configurable, and has support for numerous peripheral options.
+It doesn't make any assumptions about which peripheral devices are present.
 It'll work just as well with other people's expansion board designs as with my board designs.

 ## Pinscape Pico API for Windows applications